Eoxlk/ElT/README.md

-# Vendetta Plugins!!
+# A Vendetta Plugin
-This repo contains plugins for [Vendetta](https://github.com/vendetta-mod/Vendetta)
+This repo contains A plugin for [Vendetta](https://github.com/vendetta-mod/Vendetta)

+### I mainly made this for myself, don't expect anything